If you’re thinking about buying a robot vacuum, then you’ve come the to right place.

 Yes, most robot vacuums can easily go over threshold strips and carpet edges.

-Do I have to move my furniture so the vacuum can clean?
+Will I have to move my furniture so a robot vacuum can clean?

 Only if you want the area under a piece of furniture cleaned and the robot cannot go under it.
 Otherwise, most robotic vacuums can easily navigate around furniture and even duck under them.